 CREDIT: 4 TYPE: Career & Life GRADE: 10

 The BC Curriculum ensures that students learn about career-life education throughout their graduation program.
-This course is taught through a blended learning model (face to face group classes, face to face connections with a Careers Teacher, and work online).
+This course is taught through a blended learning model (assemblies, small groups, and face to face connections with a Careers Teacher).
+The course work is offered on-line through Google Classroom, and My Blueprint.
 The Career-Life Connections course builds upon the skills and content of Career-Life Education 10.
 In Career-Life Connections, students will be working on career-life development including ongoing cycles of exploring, planning, reflecting, adapting and deciding.
 Students will learn and discuss internal and external factors (including local and global trends) that will influence their career-life decisions including how they represent themselves in personal and public profiles.
 Students will engage in networks and reciprocal relationships including having a mentor that will help guide and broaden their career-life awareness and options.
 Student will continue to continue to learn about career-life balance support and well-being.
 Along with the course content, Career-Life Connections requires students to create and present a Capstone project in their Grade 12 year.

 CREDIT: 2 TYPE: Career & Life GRADE: 11

 CAPSTONE 12 CAREER-LIFE CONNECTIONS B (MCLCB12)